 First the location has to be decided upon.
 Pick a location that drains well, as it won’t do to have water standing around in puddles.
 The plants won’t do too well in those circumstances.
 Choose an area that receives a lot of sunlight during the day.
 Hopefully the soil is good and loamy, but if not mix in compost, manure and even some topsoil if need be.
 The more of these items that are mixed into the soil, the better will be the harvest.

 Avoid sandy or clay soils and shady areas.
 Stay away from trees and shrubs, as they should not compete with the vegetables and vice versa.
+If you do not have much space without shade you might need a tree removal company come and assess your options in order to be able to garden.

 Before it’s time to plant, make a diagram of what you would like to plant and in what areas.
 Attempt to show what rows the plants will be located in, which vegetable are planted where and the distance between rows.
 Keep the early plants such as radishes, lettuce and onions close together.
 Plants that will grow taller should be grouped together at the north end of the garden.
 Corn, pole beans and tomatoes would fall into this category and the idea is too keep them from shading the other plants.